 If you are looking for a beach resort, then forget it, the only places to stay in this quiet and undisturbed village are a few small guesthouses and boutique homestays.
 Similarly, you won’t find a great choice of dining and drinking here, although the village does have a fantastic little taverna, which might just be all that you need.

 Stay in Agios Sostis Beach if you want a quiet holiday; you are a real independent traveler, you have your own transport, you’re looking for a truly tranquil little beach.

-Best Places to Stay in Agios Sostis Beach:🔍FIND MORE HOTELS IN AGIOS SOSTIS
+Best Places to Stay in Agios Sostis Beach:🔍MORE HOTEL DEALS IN AGIOS SOSTIS

 Located on Mykonos’ East Coast, Kalo Livadi is a family-friendly beach resort between Kalafatis and Elia beach.
 It’s also one of the longest beaches on the island, and popular for its parties atmosphere.
 It can only reach by bus which passes through Ano Mera.

 This is a remote and quiet beach, served by a small village with some lovely boutique hotels and a few restaurants and taverns.

 The beach has crystal blue and shallow water which is safe for kids.
 Plus water sport activites such as paddling or kayaking.
 There are also sunbeds, umbrellas, beach bars in surrounding area.